taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

+**Chatbots**
+ * [ask_chatgpt](https://github.com/railsjazz/ask_chatgpt) - AI-Powered Assistant Gem right in your Rails console.
+Full power of ChatGPT in Rails

+**Browser-extensions**
+ * [dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
+ * [chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin#supabase) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.

+**Reimplementations**
+ * [gpt-code-ui](https://github.com/ricklamers/gpt-code-ui) - An open source implementation of OpenAI's ChatGPT Code interpreter

 **NLP**
- * [pyllms](https://github.com/kagisearch/pyllms) - Minimal Python library to connect to LLMs (OpenAI, Anthropic, AI21, Cohere, Aleph Alpha, HuggingfaceHub, Google PaLM2, with a built-in model performance benchmark.
- * [llm-numbers](https://github.com/ray-project/llm-numbers) - Numbers every LLM developer should know

-**Langchain**
+ * [StructGPT](https://github.com/rucaibox/structgpt) - The code and data for "StructGPT: A general framework for Large Language Model to Reason on Structured Data"
+ * [scikit-llm](https://github.com/iryna-kondr/scikit-llm) - Seamlessly integrate powerful language models like ChatGPT into scikit-learn for enhanced text analysis tasks.
+ * [zeno-build](https://github.com/zeno-ml/zeno-build) - Build, evaluate, analyze, and understand LLM-based apps
- * [DB-GPT](https://github.com/csunny/db-gpt) - Interact your data and environment using the local GPT,  no data leaks, 100% privately, 100% security
+ * [privateGPT](https://github.com/imartinez/privategpt?utm_source=tldrnewsletter) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks

 **Openai**
- * [casdoor](https://github.com/casdoor/casdoor) - An open-source Identity and Access Management (IAM) / Single-Sign-On (SSO) platform powered by Casbin and AI gateway with web UI supporting OAuth 2.0, OIDC, SAML and OpenAI ChatGPT
+ * [JetChatGPT](https://github.com/thekharche/jetchatgpt) - ChatGPT in Jetpack Compose using OpenAI API
+ * [cosmosdb-chatgpt](https://github.com/azure-samples/cosmosdb-chatgpt) - Sample application that combines Azure Cosmos DB with Azure OpenAI ChatGPT service

 **Others**
- * [fastGPT](https://github.com/certik/fastgpt) - Fast GPT-2 inference written in Fortran
- * [menubar](https://github.com/smol-ai/menubar) - a menubar with Zero latency access to ChatGPT/Bard/Claude!
-A/B test them, or use them in the background.
-I use this 20 times a day.
+ * [quivr](https://github.com/stangirard/quivr) - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
+ * [GPTeam](https://github.com/101dotxyz/gpteam) - GPTeam: An open-source multi-agent simulation

-_Updated on May 21, 2023_ (A total of 696 repositories listed.)
+_Updated on May 23, 2023_ (A total of 708 repositories listed.)

 🏅 [yzh990918](https://github.com/yzh990918) provided some repository information.
 Thank you!